Alejandro-FA/parallel_bfs/README.md

 ### Testing for bugs using Google Sanitizers

+> **NOTE**: Currently, the tests are broken because intel oneTBB produces data races according to the ThreadSanitizer.
+> This is a known issue, and it is being tracked in the [Intel OneTBB GitHub repository](https://github.com/oneapi-src/oneTBB/issues/1290).

 This project comes with some built-in tests to check for memory errors, undefined behaviour errors and data races.
 To check if the program has any bugs, you can simply run the following command: